ginnox/CanalNetworkDocs/DesignOfDrops/DropDesign.md

 *Typical hydraulic conditions over a drop structure.*

 ![im1](Images/Image%20001.png)

 *Crests of fall structures and upstream ydraulic conditions*

+> Note: For Q>=14m3/sec the guideline recommends the use of a trapezoidal crest for the overflow section, hence the correponding modification in the discharge coeficient in the governing equation above.

 Based on the above solutions, the critical flow depth, overflow depth are determined from: